In the right hands, the law can be a powerful force for good. It can achieve justice. It can right wrongs. And it can provide hope.

-Colin lives with his wife Lisa and their young son.
-He enjoys biking on the many trails in the area, patronizing local restaurants and breweries, and is a long-suffering Minnesota sports fan.
+Colin lives with his wife Lisa and their son and daughter.
+He is a life-long Minnesotan and, regrettably, a long-suffering Minnesota sports fan.

 Bar Admissions